mrc-ide/wodin/README.md

 For development, you can install dependencies, build and run the app locally in one step using `./scripts/build-and-run.sh`.
 The app will be available at http://localhost:3000

-To build front end changes only for a given app type run, `./scripts/build-frontend.sh basic` (or provide `fit` or `stochastic` as the script argument).
+To build front end changes only for a given app type run, `./scripts/build-frontend.sh basic` (or replace `basic` with `fit` or
+`stochastic` as the script argument).

 WODIN is deployable via an npm package: https://www.npmjs.com/package/wodin